List of She-Ra: Princess of Power and She-Ra and the Princesses of Power characters: He-Man / Prince Adam

 He-Man is "the most powerful man in the universe" and in most media he is the alter-ego of Prince Adam.
 He-Man possesses superhuman strength and is capable of performing incredible feats, such as lifting heavy objects such as boulders and buildings, breaking solid rock with his fists, as well as having the advantage over just about any opponent.
 He is a formidable warrior, although he usually prefers to avoid conflict.
 He-Man is a strong upholder of moral justice and is regarded by the people of Eternia as their greatest hero.
 Prince Adam is the son of King Randor and Queen Marlena of Eternia, and is viewed by many as fun-loving, lazy, and cowardly.
 This is merely an act to keep people from suspecting that he is also He-Man.
 Prince Adam was given the Sword of Power by The Sorceress of Castle Grayskull, and when he lifts the sword and says "By the Power of Grayskull...
 I Have the Power!" he is magically transformed into He-Man, defender of Eternia.
-In the He-Man and She-Ra The Secret of the Sword movie (which is directly in sequential continuity with the original He-Man and The Masters of The Universe animated series) Prince Adam/He-Man is sent on a quest to Etheria by the Sorceress of Grayskull.
-While on Etheria, He-Man discovers that he has a long lost twin sister, Princess Adora, who was abducted from Eternia as an infant by the evil warlock/warlord Hordak and his then apprentice Skeletor.
+In the He-Man and She-Ra The Secret of the Sword film (which is directly in sequential continuity with the original He-Man and The Masters of The Universe animated series) Prince Adam/He-Man is sent on a quest to Etheria by the Sorceress of Grayskull.
+While on Etheria, He-Man discovers that he has a long lost twin sister, Princess Adora, who was abducted from Eternia as an infant by Hordak and Skeletor.
 After He-Man rescues Adora from brainwashed service to the Evil Horde, she receives her own magical sword and becomes She-Ra.